Register user

 * A user with a wallet and OnchainID created during onboarding.

 * A confirmed jurisdiction for the user.
-DALP registration routes use ISO 3166 alpha-2 country codes, and the dapp submits the selected country on-chain.
+DALP registration routes use ISO 3166 alpha-2 country codes, and the Console submits the selected country on-chain.

 * Wallet verification for the signing user.
-The dapp asks for the wallet approval method before it submits the registration transaction.
+The Console asks for the wallet approval method before it submits the registration transaction.

 ## What registration changes [#what-registration-changes]

-Registration writes the wallet-to-identity relationship into the active identity registry.
-The user moves from a pending identity state to a registered identity state after the transaction is confirmed and indexed.
+Registration writes the wallet-to-identity relationship into the identity registry.
+The user moves from pending to registered once the transaction is confirmed and indexed.

 | State | What it means | Can receive regulated assets |